‘The Young And The Restless’ Spoilers: Will Victor Kill Chloe?

 The Young and the Restless spoilers for Tuesday indicate that Victor will cover his tracks and that viewers will finally lay eyes on Chloe (Elizabeth Hendrickson) again.
 Spoilers for this week reveal that the two will have a confrontation that will have some stunning consequences.
 Victor may be a powerful man but Chloe knows things that could destroy him and his family.

 So how will Victor deal with Chloe?
 He could simply kill her (or have her killed) and be done with the whole thing.
 But, as Celeb Dirty Laundry points out, this might not be the wisest course for The Young and the Restless.
 For one thing, Victor is one of the central and most beloved characters in the CBS soap.
-Having him kill Chloe, a young lady, is not something that fans will be able to swallow.
+Having him kill Chloe, a young lady, is not something that fans would be able to swallow.

 Killing Chloe would also eliminate the possibility of having Hendrickson back on The Young and the Restless somewhere down the road, which is a shame given that she could add something substantial to the story.
 But, most important of all, fans are looking forward to the inevitable reckoning when Adam (Michael Muhney/Justin Hartley) returns to Genoa City and reveals himself to his family.
 If Chloe is already dead, there will be no retribution and no chance for the character’s redemption.

 Nonetheless, Victor believes that his son is dead and he wants justice.
 According to The Young and the Restless spoilers, the Newman patriarch will strike a deal with Chloe.
-This brilliant plot will reportedly allow him to deal with his participation in Adam’s frame-up, all his other family issues, and his hand in Chloe’s escape from Genoa City.
+This brilliant plot would reportedly allow Victor to deal with his participation in Adam’s frame-up, all his other family issues, and his hand in Chloe’s escape from Genoa City.

 Also on Tuesday, Gloria will be stunned when Kevin (Greg Rikaart) reveals that he is Bella’s father, Phyllis will suspect that she’s being played by Billy and will refuse to be the “other woman,” and Victoria (Amelia Heinle) will find out about her ex’s new romance.